Monday, 12 May 2014

 Haile Selassie was known as a child as Lij Tafari Makonnen (Amharic ልጅ ተፈሪ መኮንን; lij teferī mekōnnin).
 Lij translates to "child", and serves to indicate that a youth is of noble blood.
 His given name, Tafari, means "one who is respected or feared".
 Like most Ethiopians, his personal name Tafari is followed by that of his father Makonnen and rarely that of his grandfather Woldemikael.
 His Ge'ez name, Haile Selassie was given to him at his infant baptism and adopted again as part of his regnal name in 1930.

-As Governor of Harer, he became known as Ras Teferi Makonnen listen (help·info).
+As Governor of Harer, he became known as Ras Teferi Makonnen About this sound listen .
 Ras translates to "head"[14] and is a rank of nobility equivalent to Duke;[15] though it is often rendered in translation as "prince".
 In 1916, Empress Zewditu I appointed him to the position of Balemulu Silt'an Enderase (Regent Plenipotentiary).
 In 1928, she granted him the throne of Shoa, elevating his title to Negus or "King".[16][17]

 On 2 November 1930, after the death of Empress Zewditu, Ras Tafari was crowned King of Kings, often rendered imprecisely in English as "Emperor".[18]
 Upon his ascension, he took as his regnal name Haile Selassie I. Haile means in Ge'ez "Power of" and Selassie means trinity—therefore Haile Selassie roughly translates to "Power of the Trinity".[19]
 Haile Selassie's full title in office was "His Imperial Majesty Haile Selassie I, Conquering Lion of the Tribe of Judah, King of Kings of Ethiopia, Elect of God".[nb 3][citation needed] This title reflects Ethiopian dynastic traditions, which hold that all monarchs must trace their lineage back to Menelik I, who in the Ethiopian tradition was the offspring of King Solomon and the Queen of Sheba.[20]